Five things to keep in mind when planning an Erasmus+ BIP

 5. Challenges

-BIPs come with challenges, the first of which is reflected in the program’s name: by intensive, we mean very intensive.
-With tight schedules, field trips, and dinners, the intensive week program can be very tiring.
+BIPs come with challenges, the first of which is reflected in the programme’s name: by intensive, we mean very intensive.
+With tight schedules, field trips, and dinners, the intensive week programme can be very tiring.
 This counts double for the hosts, who also need to stay on top of logistics.

 Challenges can occur in unexpected places and can sometimes stay under the lecturers’ radar.
 This is why we recommend taking feedback seriously, adjusting accordingly on the go, and prioritising evaluation towards the end of each iteration.